Question

 The Handle time metric is the time agents spend interacting with an end user on a messaging ticket.
 The metric is measured per ticket.

-The handle time of a ticket is an aggregation of the time between the start/restart and pause events mentioned below.
+The handle time of a ticket is an aggregation of the time between the start/restart and pause events (mentioned below) with at least one agent message sent.

 The timer starts or restarts when: